 Example for click map:

 2. Scroll maps

-Scroll maps show you how far people scroll down on a page: the redder the area, the more visitors saw it.
+Scroll maps show you how far people scroll down on a page: the redder the area, the more visitors have seen it.
 This will help you to understand where users tend to drop off.
-Generally, the longer the page, the fewer people will scroll down to the bottom.
+Generally, the longer the page, the fewer people scroll down to the bottom.
 This is normal and helps you to prioritize what you want people to pay attention to and put it higher.

 Example for scroll map: